SHIFT NOW – Your Future Festival

 Companies have the opportunity to participate in the festival free of charge.
 Instead of a traditional trade show booth, SHIFT NOW focuses on career-related workshops, career trails, and hands-on activities led by apprentices for young people.

-Project organizers and partners
+Project Organizer and Partners

 Partners: Network for a Green Working World in Lower Saxony, City of Hanover